Arts in health in the self-management of chronic respiratory disease

 Meet the Supervisor(s)

-- I work in the Department of Clinical Sciences on a mixed teaching and research contract.
+- I work in the Department of Health Sciences on a mixed teaching and research contract.
 My specialist interests are in chronic respiratory disease (particularly COPD), pulmonary rehabilitation, Arts in Health, Lung Volume Reduction, remote monitoring and breathlessness management.
 I teach on BSc and MSc physiotherapy and ACP modules.
 I also hold an honorary research contract with The Royal Brompton and Harefield NHS Foundation Trust and aim to build collaborations between clinicians and researchers within the Academic Health Science Centre.

 - Experienced paediatric respiratory and critical care physiotherapist; research interests in respiratory physiology and interdisciplinary research